-Welcome to our quick start guide for your Retribution Paladin in Patch 7.3.2.
+Welcome to our quick start guide for your Retribution Paladin in Battle for Azeroth.
 Here we’re going to be covering the basic, need-to-know information for how to play your Paladin effectively.
 This guide covers just the facts.
 While extensive testing and simulation time backs our data up, it’s all been omitted to keep this guide as simple as possible.
-If you’re new to Retribution, if you’re coming back from a break, or you just want to get up to speed for Patch 7.3.2, this is the guide for you.
+If you’re new to Retribution, if you’re coming back from a break, or you just want to get up to speed for Battle for Azeroth, this is the guide for you.

-If you’d like to dig into the nuts and bolts of Retribution in Patch 7.3.2, you may want to check out our advanced guides.
+If you’d like to dig into the nuts and bolts of Retribution in the Battle for Azeroth pre-patch, you may want to check out our advanced guides.

 What Talents Should I Choose?

-Your Level 45 and Level 75 talent choices don’t affect your raid performance.
+Your Level 45 and Level 90 talent choices don’t typically affect your raid performance.

 What is Retribution’s DPS Rotation?

-- Use Templar’s Verdict (1 target) or Divine Storm (2 or more targets) to spend Holy Power.
+- Templar’s Verdict (single target) or Divine Storm (3 or more targets)

-You should use Crusade as often as possible, with 3 to 5 Holy Power in reserve, right after casting Judgment.
-You should try to use Crusade at the same time that your raid uses Heroism or Bloodlust, but don’t delay using it so long that you lose out on a cooldown throughout the fight.
+You should use Avenging Wrath as often as possible—as long as Inquisition has at least 20 seconds left on its duration.
+If it doesn’t, refresh it before starting Avenging Wrath.
+During Avenging Wrath you should use finishers as soon as you reach 3 Holy Power (rather than wait to cap at 5).
+You should try to use Avenging Wrath at the same time that your raid uses Heroism or Bloodlust, but don’t delay using it so long that you lose out on a cooldown throughout the fight.

-What Are the Best Stats for Retribution in Patch 7.3.2?
+What Are the Best Stats for Retribution in Battle for Azeroth?

-All else being equal, this is how Ret Paladins value secondary stats in Antorus:
+All else being equal, this is how Ret Paladins value secondary stats in BfA:

-Haste ≥ Mastery > Critical Strike ≥ Versatility
+Strength > Haste > Critical Strike = Versatility > Mastery

 Keep in mind that all of Retribution’s secondary stats are extremely close in value.
 Increasing your item level in a slot is almost always an upgrade regardless of the item’s stats.

-For a more detailed stats breakdown, including an Antorus, the Burning Throne “Best in Slot” list, check out the Equipment Guide for Patch 7.3.2.
+For a more detailed stats breakdown, including a pre-raid “Best in Slot” list, check out the Equipment Guide for Battle for Azeroth.

 What Are the Best Legendary Items for Retribution Paladins?

-What Are the Best Trinkets for Retribution Paladins in Antorus, the Burning Throne?
+What Are the Best Pre-Raid Trinkets for Retribution Paladins in Battle for Azeroth?

-For an overview of all trinkets at the item levels they drop at, check out our Retribution Trinket Guide for Patch 7.3.2.
+For an overview of all trinkets at all possible item levels, check out our Retribution Trinket Guide for Battle for Azeroth.

-What Are the Best Artifact Relics for Retribution Paladins?
+What Are the Best Azerite Traits for Retribution Paladins?